johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 Meanwhile, Cluster 3, the smallest customer group, is mostly interested in politics and travel.

+Each cluster does appear to have unique interests that clearly differentiate their customer profile from the rest.

 #### **Conclusion**

 Based on the category analysis for each cluster, we can identify